Rainbow subgraphs of uniformly coloured randomly perturbed graphs: Introduction

 \end{theorem} The proof of~\Cref{thm:mc_diarmid_argument} builds upon an ingenious coupling idea of McDiarmid~\cite{Mcdiarmid}, which has already been used for rainbow problems in random graphs by Ferber and Krivelevich~\cite{ferber-kriv}.
 Our result is extremely versatile and provides a general machinery to translate existence results into rainbow ones.
 Indeed, let $p=o(1)$ and fix $\eps \in (0,1)$ as in the statement of the theorem.
 Let $\delta \in (0,1)$ and suppose that $G_0 \in \cG_{n,\delta}$.
 Then $\delta(G_0') \ge \eps \delta n / 2$ with high probability.
 Now observe that if $p$ is large enough so that, for every $G_1 \in \cG_{n,\eps\delta/2}$, the perturbed graph $G_1 \cup \gnp{n}{p}$ contains a copy of $H$ with high probability, then \Cref{thm:mc_diarmid_argument} implies the following: for every $G_0 \in \cG_{n,\delta}$, if $G_0 \cup \gnp{n}{(1+\eps^{-1})p}$ is uniformly edge-coloured in $[(1+\eps)e(H)]$, then with high probability it contains a rainbow copy of $H$.
 I.e.\ a perturbed threshold at $\eps \delta/2$ for containing $H$ provides an upper bound on the `rainbow perturbed threshold' at $\delta$ for containing a rainbow $H$ when we are allowed to use $(1+\eps)e(H)$ colours.

 Note that in general we cannot conclude that this gives the optimal edge probability for a rainbow $H$.
 For example, consider the case of $H$ being a $K_3$-factor.
 Then $n^{-2/3}$ is a perturbed threshold for $0<\delta<1/3$ (see~\cite{balogh2019tilings}), $\log n/n$ is a perturbed threshold for $\delta=1/3$ (see~\cite{BPSS_triangles}) and $n^{-1}$ is a perturbed threshold for $1/3 < \delta < 2/3$ (see~\cite{han2019tilings}), while by the Corr\'adi-Hajnal Theorem no random edges are needed when $\delta \ge 2/3$.
 In particular, observe that the perturbed threshold has a `jump' at $\delta=1/3$.
 Therefore, while the existence threshold at $1/3$ is $\log n/n$, \Cref{thm:mc_diarmid_argument} needs $p \ge C n^{-2/3}$ to guarantee a rainbow $H$ with high probability when $\delta = 1/3$, where $C$ is a large enough constant.
+Indeed, using the same notation as in \Cref{thm:mc_diarmid_argument}, we can find graphs $G_0 \in \cG_{n,1/3}$ such that with high probability the minimum degree of $G_0'$ drops strictly below $n/3$.
+Then, by the discussion above, for $G_0' \cup \gnp{n}{p}$ to contain a triangle factor, we need $p \ge Cn^{-2/3}$.

 However, if we have a function $\hat{p}$ which is a perturbed threshold for all $\delta \in (0,\delta_0)$, then \Cref{thm:mc_diarmid_argument} implies that $\hat{p}$ is also a rainbow perturbed threshold at every $\delta \in (0,\delta_0)$ when colouring with $(1+o(1))e(H)$ colours.